-- Aside from keeping an eye on the content, a good moderator also creates a friendly atmosphere, defuses tensions, and enhances community policies.
+Aside from keeping an eye on the content, a good moderator also creates a friendly atmosphere, defuses tensions, and enhances community policies.

-- Outsourcing chat moderation guarantees that companies enjoy scalable, professional moderation that safeguards their brand 24/7 while keeping communities alive.
+Outsourcing chat moderation guarantees that companies enjoy scalable, professional moderation that safeguards their brand 24/7 while keeping communities alive.

-What Does a Chat Moderator Do?
+What is a Chat Moderator and What Does It Do?

 Imagine you’re at a big party.
 Everyone’s talking, the music’s playing, and the vibe is great.
 Suddenly, someone starts yelling inappropriate things, another person is spamming flyers for a random event, and a heated argument breaks out in the corner.